WINkLink Price Hits $0.0001 on Top Exchanges (WIN)

-WINkLink (WIN) traded up 0.1% against the US dollar during the 1 day period ending at 17:00 PM E.T. on June 16th.
-WINkLink has a market cap of $60.52 million and $4.58 million worth of WINkLink was traded on exchanges in the last 24 hours.
-One WINkLink token can currently be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last seven days, WINkLink has traded 8.2% lower against the US dollar.
+WINkLink (WIN) traded 4.6% higher against the US dollar during the 1 day period ending at 20:00 PM Eastern on June 20th.
+WINkLink has a market cap of $63.62 million and approximately $5.34 million worth of WINkLink was traded on exchanges in the last 24 hours.
+Over the last week, WINkLink has traded 4.1% higher against the US dollar.
+One WINkLink token can now be purchased for approximately $0.0001 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.